microsoft/industry/foundations/powerPlatform/referenceImplementation/readme.md

 ## Deployment instructions

-  This session will describe how to deploy the North Star Architecture reference implementation.
+  This section will describe how to deploy the North Star Architecture reference implementation.

 ### Pre-requisites